craigrbarnes/isoline-demo/README.md

 places.then(pois =>{
     isoline.then(isoline => {

-        // clip places by isoline polygon using turf.js let filtered_places = turf.pointsWithinPolygon(pois, isoline);
+        // clip places by isoline polygon using the pointsWithingPolygon function of turf.js let filtered_places = turf.pointsWithinPolygon(pois, isoline);
         const placesJsonDataProvider = new harp.GeoJsonDataProvider("filtered-places", filtered_places);
         const placesJsonDataSource = new harp.OmvDataSource({